limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 666/tcp closed doom    reset ttl 64
 ```

 `nmap` finds three open ports — `21/tcp`, `22/tcp`, and `80/tcp`.
-I don't know what `666/tcp` is for — gateway to Hell?
+I don't know what `666/tcp` is for — the gateway to Hell?
 Good thing it's closed then.
-Among the three open ports, `80/tcp`, commonly known as web service, is the easiest to explore because the protocol (`http`) is well-documented and is in plain text.
-Let's start with it first.
+Among the three open ports, `80/tcp`, commonly known as the web service, is the easiest to explore because the protocol (`http`) is well-documented and is in plain text.
+Let's start with that.

 ### Directory/File Enumeration